-Program providing a supplementary dose of 13vPCV (a 13-valent pneumococcal conjugate vaccine)From 1 October 2011 until 30 September 2012 children who are aged between 12 months and 35 months and have completed a primary pneumococcal vaccination course with 7vPCV are eligible to receive a free supplementary dose of 13vPCV.
+A program providing a supplementary does of 13vPDV commenced on 1 October 2011 and concluded on 30 September 2012.
+Children who were aged between 12 months and 35 months and had completed a primary pneumococcal vaccination course with 7vPCV were eligible to receive a free supplementary dose of 13vPCV.

 On 1 July 2011, a 13-valent pneumococcal conjugate vaccine (13vPCV, Prevenar 13®) replaced the 7-valent pneumococcal conjugate vaccine (7vPCV, Prevenar®) on the NIP in all states and territories except the Northern Territory.
 The Northern Territory will start using 13vPCV in its program on 1 October 2011.
 The vaccine, 13vPCV provides protection against an additional six serotypes, which can cause invasive pneumococcal disease (IPD), that were not previously covered by 7vPCV.
 This includes disease associated with the increasingly predominant serotype 19A.

 In April 2011, following an increase in the notification of adverse events following revaccination of adults Pneumovax 23®, the Therapeutic Goods Administration (TGA) recommended that revaccination with Pneumovax 23® should not occur pending the outcome of further investigation and a review of previous advice on its use by the Australian Technical Advisory Group on Immunisation (ATAGI).

 ATAGI recommends that revaccination with Pneumovax 23® should only be considered for patients at high risk of serious disease.
-For further information see Pneumococcal immunisation for older Australians

 An investigation has been undertaken into the link between rotavirus vaccine and intussusception.
 The current recommendation is that Rotarix and RotaTeq still be administered to infants according to the guidelines in the Australian Immunisation Handbook 9th Edition.
 ATAGI does also however recommend that parents be well-informed of the risk of intussusception.